 HathiTrust makes the texts of public domain works in its corpus available for research purposes.
 The works fall into two categories: non-Google-digitized volumes, which are freely available, and Google-digitized volumes, which are available through an agreement with Google.
 Within each category there is a distinction between public domain works available only in the US versus public domain works available anywhere in the world.
 These sets are described further below.
-Please contact email@example.com with questions and inquiries.
+Please contact firstname.lastname@example.org with questions and inquiries.

 Access and Use

 - There are no restrictions on the availability or use of texts for non-Google-digitized public domain volumes for those users in the US.
 For users outside the US, only the subset of non-Google-digitized public domain volumes available anywhere in the world will be made available.

-- A version of the set, updated on the quarterly basis, is available for download.
+- A version of the set, updated on a monthly basis, is available for download.
 Please contact us for more information.

 - Small numbers of works (practical limit is about 10,000) in this set can be retrieved through our Data API.

 - If you would like a custom set of volumes drawn from this set, we will need you to provide a list of HathiTrust ids for the items.
 Please see the section on Custom Datasets below.